 ANSWER: Yes.
 But we don’t know how much in total.

 In Washington, the embassies of Azerbaijan, the Philippines, Bahrain and Kuwait have all held parties at the Trump International Hotel since Trump was elected in 2016, according to embassy staff and news reports.
-At the same hotel, lobbyists working for the Saudi government reserved more than 500 rooms at Trump’s hotel in the four months after he was elected, The Post previously reported, paying more than $270,000.
+At the same hotel, lobbyists working for the Saudi government reserved more than 500 rooms at Trump’s hotel in the four months after he was elected, The Washington Post previously reported, paying more than $270,000.

-And in Chicago, the Romanian consulate rented a ballroom at the Trump hotel to hold its national day celebration in 2018.
+And in Chicago, the Romanian Consulate rented a ballroom at the Trump hotel to hold its national day celebration in 2018.

 Those are just the events we know about, thanks to media reports and federal filings.
 The Trump Organization has said little on the subject.